sravyaysk/vitaFlow/README.md

 To come up with a framework that enables a fast prototyping of Deep Learning models that handles Video/Image/Text/Audio and provide an seamless way of serving them in different end points.

-- **A Navie Developer**: Can I get an experimentation play ground, with some set of open datasets, data iterators and models? to learn by doing?
+- __A Navie Developer__: Can I get an experimentation play ground, with some set of open datasets, data iterators and models? to learn by doing?
-- **A Data Scientist**: Can I build a model with an available open dataset and later switch to production dataset when the Data Engineering team bring in the production data?
+- __A Data Scientist__: Can I build a model with an available open dataset and later switch to production dataset when the Data Engineering team bring in the production data?
-- **A Data Engineer**: Can I use any available model and run through my data during my data preparation cycle?
+- __A Data Engineer__: Can I use any available model and run through my data during my data preparation cycle?
-- **An Online competitioner**: Can I reuse the models and pieces of modules that I have developed for my last competition in my current competition?
+- __An Online Competitor__: Can I reuse the models and pieces of modules that I have developed for my last competition in my current competition?
-- **Business Deadlines** : We had spend few months of effort while addressing a clients proposals and build a prototype.Can we showcase the prototype developed to upcoming project proposals as quick as possible?
+- __Business Deadlines__ : We had spend few months of effort while addressing a clients proposals and build a prototype.Can we showcase the prototype developed to upcoming project proposals as quick as possible?

 In our Deep Learning exploration/projects we wanted to build a framework that is modular as much as possible, plug ang play architecture for main modules and reuse our experience (hours of development and testing) from one project to another, while improving on existing capabilities without breaking it.

 # Proposed Solution

-> **Data Science wisdom comes only through failed experimentation - Damian Mingle**
+> __Data Science wisdom comes only through failed experimentation - Damian Mingle__

 The thought process is to come up with following modular components which then can be then glued through
 configuration: